leimurillo/Mol_Phyl_2021/Tutorials/3.ModelSelection/Readme.md

 We will use ModelFinder [Kalyaanamoorthy et al. 2017](https://www.nature.com/articles/nmeth.4285), implemented in IQTREE2, to determine the best-fit model.
 ModelFinder chooses the model that minimizes the BIC score (you can also change to AIC or AICc by adding the option -AIC or -AICc, respectively).

-But first, you have to prepare a partition file either in NEXUS or RAxML-style format like the example below:
+You will need a partition file either in NEXUS or RAxML-style format like the examples below:

 The RAxML-style partition file may look like: